flyingmachine/nanoc-blog/content/programming/book-deal.md

 [Clojure for the Brave and True](http://www.braveclojure.com/).
 If you have already &mdash; thank you!
-I've really appreciated all the feedback and encouragement I've gotten so far, and I'm very happy to be able to contribute back.
+I've really appreciated all the feedback and encouragement I've gotten so far, and I'm very happy to be able to contribute back to the community.

 By the way, there's a new chapter up:
 [Writing Macros](http://www.braveclojure.com/writing-macros).
 Also,